-On-premises Extreme Campus Controller
+• On-premises Extreme Campus Controller

-- On-premises Extreme Management Center - ExtremeCloudTM IQ
+- On-premises Extreme Management Center or ExtremeCloud IQ Site Engine - ExtremeCloudTM IQ

 Only one appliance at a time can be configured as the Management Appliance.

 When the switch is turned on, it automatically starts the Linux process cloud-connector client.
 The cloud-connector client relies on the Default VLAN 1 enabled DHCP client to discover a DHCP server.
 The default configuration for these switches includes all data ports configured with VLAN 1.
 Any preconfigured data port can be used to connect to a DHCP Server.
 Simply provide an IP address and the Domain Name.